Court of Appeal (England and Wales): Civil Division

 The first three were established by the case of Young v Bristol Aeroplane Co Ltd in 1946, the fourth by R (on the application of Kadhim) v Brent London Borough Housing Benefit Review Board in 2001.
 The Civil Division is led by the Master of the Rolls, currently Geoffrey Vos (who is entitled to the post-nominal MR), assisted by the Vice-President of the Civil Division, Sir Nicholas Underhill.
 The division hears cases from the High Court of Justice, the County Court and several tribunals.

 Although the Lady Chief Justice is senior to the Master of the Rolls, the Civil Division is much broader in scope than the Criminal Division.
 With only three judges on the bench (rather than five or more in the Supreme Court), this allows the Master of the Rolls huge opportunity for shaping the common law and, most notably, Lord Denning made the most of this potential.

 Criminal Division

 The Criminal Division was established in 1966 with the merger of the Court of Criminal Appeal into the Court of Appeal.
 It hears all appeals from the Crown Court which are in connection with a trial on indictment (i.e. with a jury) and where the Crown Court has sentenced a defendant committed from the Magistrates' Court.
 It also exercises the jurisdiction to order the issue of writs of venire de novo.
 The Criminal Division, while bound by the Supreme Court, is more flexible with binding itself, due to the heightened stakes in a case where a possible penalty is a prison sentence.
-The Division is led by the Lady Chief Justice, currently The Baroness Carr of Walton-on-the-Hill, assisted by the Vice-President of the Criminal Division, currently Lord Justice Holroyde.
+The Division is led by the Lady Chief Justice, currently The Baroness Carr of Walton-on-the-Hill, assisted by the Vice-President of the Criminal Division, currently Lord Justice Edis.